-The purpose of this policy is to ensure that oaths, and affirmation of duty when appropriate, are administered to department members.
+The purpose of this policy is to ensure that oaths, and affirmation of duty are administered to all department members.

-It is the policy of the San Francisco State University Police Department that, when appropriate, department members affirm the oath of their office as an expression of commitment to the constitutional rights of those served by the Department and the dedication of its members to their duties.
+It is the policy of the San Francisco State University Police Department that all department members affirm the oath of their office as an expression of commitment to the constitutional rights of those served by the Department and the dedication of its members to their duties.